Time for another fun gardening/plant project! Today I’m going to propagate succulents.

 Once the cuttings have produced a callus simple transfer them into a container filled with cactus/succulent soil and place this container in a sunny spot like your windowsill.
 I’m just using old plastic take away containers for this step.
 It really doesn’t have to be anything fancy, it just has to do the job.

-….and now we wait again… Our work here is mostly done because all we can do now is wait for the leaves to produce new mini plants with red stringy roots.
+….and now we wait again…until the leaves produce new mini plants with red stringy roots.
 This can take up to two weeks.

-Please be aware that not every leaf will produce new shoots.
+Not every leaf will produce new shoots.
 Some won’t produce anything, some leaves grow a mini plant but no roots.
 This is all perfectly normal and nothing to worry about.
-From my recent batch of 14 leaves two didn’t produce anything.
+From my recent batch of 14 leaves, two didn’t produce anything.

 Once the mini plants have grown roots they’re ready for planting.
 Carefully separate the new succulents from the mother leave.
 Make sure you don’t damage the roots or rip them off.
 Then just plant them into a pot of your choice filled with cactus soil.
 Alternatively, wait till the new plant falls off the mother leave.
 This is what I’m usually doing because that way I’m not damaging the roots.
 However, this method might take a while longer.